 There is a Christian failure to distinguish between socializing and fellowship.
 Although socializing is often both a part of and the context of fellowship, it is possible to socialize without having fellowship.
 Socializing involves the sharing of human and earthly life.
 Christian fellowship, New Testament koinonia, involves the sharing of spiritual life.
 Don’t misunderstand- socializing is a valuable asset to the church and necessary for a balanced life.
 But we have gone beyond giving socializing the place it deserves.
 We have become willing to accept it as a substitute for fellowship, almost cheating ourselves of the Christian birthright of true fellowship altogether. – Donald Whitney

 A pot-luck dinner, a game night, hanging out…this is socializing.
-Fellowship is much more…it’s praying for and with each other, encouraging each other spiritually, lovingly holding each other accountable, etc.
+Fellowship is much more…it’s praying for and with each other, encouraging each other spiritually, lovingly holding each other accountable, discussing biblical concerns, etc.

 My spouse and I have always had a burden for drawing people into the life of the church.
 For years we were involved in small group and hospitality ministry.
 The Christian life can not be lived in isolation.
 We have seen too many new believers (and established believers) drift away from the faith in the absence of genuine fellowship with other believers.

 Yet…I am increasingly understanding of why people can drift in this way.
 Genuine Christian fellowship (not socialization) can be so hard to find.
 Investing in each other spiritually takes time, effort, and dedication.
 But…some Christians seem too busy and caught up in the rat race of life.
 They can’t “do life together” because their life is already packed full!
 Too many Christians seem to put on masks and hide their struggles.
 They just want to smile, and share superficial things.
 Why??
 I don’t get it.